 We have already described deductiveness doubts; an example would be the case that more than two faults afflict a system that is designed to withstand only two faults.
-Presumably the argument will contain a decomposition step on the number and nature of faults, and this will not be deductive unless the "impossible" case of more than two faults is taken into account.
+Presumably the argument will contain a decomposition block on the number and nature of faults, and this will not be deductive unless the "impossible" case of more than two faults is taken into account.
+There are two ways to record this concern: one is to add an assumption that there will be no more than two faults and to attach some probabilistic doubt that will be propagated by the methods of Section 3; the other is to attach an unresolved defeater to the decomposition block that asserts it is nondeductive.
+The second of these will become a residual risk and we prefer this treatment as it is a more explicit recognition of the concern.

 Evidential doubts are an interesting topic.
-We devote considerable attention to the assessment of evidence (recall Sections 2.2 and 3.1) so any doubts are surely already included in those assessments.
-However, it may be that we have systematic doubts about certain types of evidence: for example, static analysis may generate "false alarms" that must be rejected by human review.
-We could reduce our probabilistic assessment P(C | E) for claims C supported by such evidence E due to doubts engendered by false alarms-but presumably this reduction will be minor, or we would do something about it.
-But then concern about false alarms risks being lost in the details and the cumulative impact of these doubts may not be recognized.
-Thus, we think there may be some merit in recording small systematic concerns about evidence as residual evidential doubts.
+We advocate paying considerable attention to the assessment of evidence (recall Sections 2.2 and 3.1) so any doubts are surely already included in those assessments.
+However, it may be that we have systematic doubts about certain types of evidence: for example, static analysis may generate "false alarms" that must be rejected by fallible human review.
+We could reduce our probabilistic assessment $P(C \mid E)$ for claims C supported by such evidence E, but presumably this reduction will be minor or we would do something about it.
+However, systematic concern about false alarms may then be lost in the details of each evidential step of this kind and the cumulative impact of these doubts may not be recognized.
+Thus, we think there can be merit in recording small but systematic concerns about evidence as residual evidential doubts.

-Interior doubts can arise for two reasons.
-One is that the justification for a reasoning step may be unconvincing; the other is that we may suspect that the step could be wrong.
-In the first case, we accept that the subclaims entail the parent claim but are dissatisfied with the justification provided; in the second, we have doubts that the subclaims really do entail the parent claim (and therefore distrust the justification also).
-The latter case may have serious consequences: if accepted, its correction may require a change to the argument step, which may propagate to additional changes in other nearby steps.
-Hence, we suggest that interior doubts of this kind cannot be considered merely "residual": they should be investigated and eliminated.
+Interior doubts are those where we accept that a reasoning step is deductive and logically valid, but are unsure that it applies to its context in the case (hence, it may be unsound).
+These doubts can arise for two reasons: one is that the justification for the step is unconvincing; the other is that we may suspect the step could be wrong.
+In the first case, it would be best to develop a narrative justification that is convincing, but in some circumstances it might be acceptable to attach a defeater marked as a residual doubt.
+In the second, we have doubts that the subclaims really do entail the parent claim (and therefore we distrust the justification also).
+This kind of doubt could have serious consequences if it turns out to be true, and therefore it cannot be considered merely "residual" and must be investigated and eliminated.